reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Well done.

-You got to the end of your Purging and assembly evaluatiom Hands On.
+You've got to the end of your Purging and assembly evaluatiom Hands On.
 Now go back to the wider group with your presentation and let's discuss all the results together.